hAbuMustafa/vividus/svelte/README.md

 ## Planned Components

 - [RadialFlickMenu](./dist/components/RadialFlickMenu.md): a **higher level _alternative_** to HTML's `select` element that provides smoother and a slickier interaction for the end user to select an item of a given short-list.

+### Adding More

+For more info on how to add more components to the library, please refer to the [Adding More Components](./Adding-New-Components.md) doc.